 “When we looked at just those participants in the study who took a formulation with lutein and zeaxanthin, their risk of developing advanced AMD (Advanced Macular Degeneration) over the five years of the study was reduced by about 18 percent, compared with participants who took an AREDS formulation with beta-carotene but no lutein or zeaxanthin.
 Further analysis showed that participants with low dietary intake of lutein and zeaxanthin at the start of the study, but who took a formulation with lutein and zeaxanthin during the study, were about 25 percent less likely to develop advanced AMD compared with participants with similar dietary intake who did not take lutein and zeaxanthin.” *

-Bilberry also has a reputation for supporting eye health, and has been used in many eye health programs over the years.
-It is thought to be helpful in improving night vision, and research has also shown that it could be helpful for people suffering with macular degeneration and diabetic retinopathy.
+Bilberry also has a reputation for supporting eye health.
+It is thought to be helpful in improving night vision, and research has also shown that it could be helpful to support people suffering with macular degeneration and diabetic retinopathy.

 The legend goes like this: British Royal Air Force pilots, after eating bilberry jam for tea, bombed the enemy during WWII with devastating accuracy – their night vision heightened by the powers of the inky blue fruit.
 That story has never been confirmed, however, it is thought that this forms the basis for the use of Bilberry in eye health formulations.